rdeioris/AnselCapture/README.md

 ## Differences with the official 'Ansel' plugin

-Contrary to the oficial one, this plugin does not enforce disabling of features (like the HUD, fading, and so on).
+Contrary to the official one, this plugin does not enforce disabling of features (like the HUD, fading, and so on).
 This is mainly for leaving it super-simple (so users can easily hack it) and because technically there is little sense in not building an ad-hoc level for registering a 360 video.
 Postprocessing effects disabled by the official plugin, are disabled here too.

 The other big refactoring is the UpdateCamera() function: in this plugin it is heavy-commented and refactored to be more clear (and again to simplify hacking of it).